 7. Comfortable shoes

-Comfortable shoes are essential to bring to a conference because you will likely be on your feet for long periods, walking between sessions and networking with others.
+Comfortable shoes are essential to bring to a conference because you will likely be on your feet for long, walking between sessions and networking with others.
 Wearing uncomfortable shoes can lead to foot pain and discomfort, distracting you from fully engaging in the conference and making it more difficult to enjoy yourself.

 Wearing comfortable shoes to the conference allows you to concentrate on the event’s content and activities instead of being preoccupied by foot discomfort.
 Pic Courtesy: Freepik